johannes-reinhart/adsc-snark/README.md

 ================================================================================

 This repository contains demo applications for ADSC-SNARK.
-It also provides an implementation of a folklore ADSC-SNARK, which arithmetizes signature verification and collision resistant hash functions in the relation.
+It also provides an implementation of a strawman ADSC-SNARK, which arithmetizes signature verification and collision resistant hash functions in the relation.

-The ADSC-SNARK by Reinhart et. al (CCS'25) and corresponding benchmarking routines are implemented in the libsnark submodule
+The ADSC-SNARK and corresponding benchmarking routines are implemented in the libsnark submodule

 The following instructions have been tested on **Ubuntu 24.04**